kgriffs/blog/_posts/2014-02-04-falcon-wsgi-framework-highlights-0.1.8.md

 Also, there was a ton of work done to improve performance in hot code paths, in order to offset the extra processing required by the new features landing in 0.1.8.

-Please, take [0.1.8](https://pypi.python.org/pypi/falcon/0.1.8) for a spin and tell me what you like, what you don't, and what you would like to see in the next version.
-As always, you can find me on Freenode in **#falconframework** and on Twitter **@kgriffs**.

-Check out these highlights...

 ## Custom Error Handlers ##

 You can now DRY up your error code by registering global handlers.
 An error handler is just a callable that takes the exception that was raised, plus the standard req and resp args that were passed to the responder, along with the params dict that was passed as kwargs to the responder.